What is a Progressive Degree Program?

 Scholarships and merit-based awards not administered through the USC Office of Admission may be subject to class level eligibility policies as set by their respective awarding agencies.
 Please contact the awarding agencies directly for any questions about how your progressive degree program and class level may affect your continued award eligibility.

-Progressive degree students who receive research assistantships or teaching assistantships are classified as graduate students regardless of whether their bachelor degrees have been conferred or they have reached the 144-unit limit.
+Progressive degree students who receive research assistantships or teaching assistantships are classified as graduate students regardless of whether or not their bachelor’s degrees have been conferred or they have reached the 144-unit limit.
 For more information on graduate assistantship eligibility requirements, please visit Graduate & Professional Students Types of Aid.

 Tuition Assistance Benefits

-Progressive degree students who transition to graduate class level may remain eligible for Tuition Assistance Benefits (TAB), as detailed under the Limitations and Restrictions of the TAB policy.
-However, any remaining funds would start being reported as taxable income by USC Payroll Services to the sponser.
+Progressive degree students who transition to graduate class standing may remain eligible for Tuition Assistance Benefits (TAB), as detailed under the Limitations and Restrictions of the TAB policy.
+However, USC Payroll Services reports any remaining funds as taxable income to the sponsor.
 For more information on TAB eligibility requirements, please visit the policy webpage.

 Tuition Exchange (TE)

-According to the program's information page, progressive degree students are ineligible to receive Tuition Exchange (TE).
+According to the program’s information page, progressive degree students are ineligible to receive Tuition Exchange (TE) benefits.
 For more information on Tuition Exchange eligibility, please visit the Tuition Exchange Program page.

 Progressive Degree Status Check

-Transfer units and all units completed at USC, including both undergraduate- and graduate-level course work, count toward the 144-unit limit.
+Transfer units and all units completed at USC, including both undergraduate- and graduate-level coursework, count toward the 144-unit limit.
 If you have transferred in pre-matriculation units, including AP or IB units, you may request a Progressive Degree Status Check to determine how many undergraduate units remain before you transition to graduate status.
-In rare cases, transfer course work not being applied toward subject requirements, electives, or the bachelor degree program’s minimum unit requirement may increase the 144-unit threshold which determines when a student transitions from undergraduate status to graduate status.
+In rare cases, transfer coursework not applied toward subject requirements, electives, or the bachelor’s degree program’s minimum unit requirement may increase the 144-unit threshold which determines when a student transitions from undergraduate status to graduate status.

-The results of a Progressive Degree Status Check are final and are not open to debate with the Financial Aid Office or any department of the Office of the Registrar.
+The results of a Progressive Degree Status Check are final and may not be challenged with the Financial Aid Office or any department of the Office of the Registrar.